HMLA-267: Origins and World War II service

-The squadron was commissioned on February 15, 1944 at Marine Corps Base Quantico, Virginia as Marine Observation Squadron 5 (VMO-5), the “Black Aces.”
+The squadron was commissioned on 15 February 1944 at Marine Corps Base Quantico in Virginia as Marine Observation Squadron 5 (VMO-5), the "Black Aces."
 The operational aircraft at the time was the OY-1 Sentinel.
 VMO-5's primary tasks were providing aerial fire support spotting and observation in support of ground forces.
-Following several months of training AT MCB Camp Pendleton, California and Marine Corps Air Station Ewa, Hawaii, the squadron deployed with the 3d Marine Aircraft Wing (3d MAW) to the Pacific Theater.
+Following several months of training at MCB Camp Pendleton in California and Marine Corps Air Station Ewa in Hawaii, the squadron deployed with the 3d Marine Aircraft Wing (3d MAW) to the Pacific Theater.
 The squadron split into two echelons, staging at Saipan and Guam in preparation for the Iwo Jima Campaign.
-On February 26, 1945, the first VMO-5 OY-1 Sentinels took off from the USS Wake Island and landed on South Field during the Battle of Iwo Jima.
+On 26 February 1945, the first VMO-5 OY-1 Sentinels took off from the USS Wake Island and landed on South Field during the Battle of Iwo Jima.
 Beginning the next day squadron aircraft began spotting for the artillery of the 13th Marine Regiment.
-After Iwo Jima, the squadron redeployed to Hilo, Hawaii and was attached to Marine Observation Group 1, 2d Marine Aircraft Wing (2d MAW).
-Following victory in World War II, VMO-5 deployed to Sasebo, Japan for occupation duty from September 1945 to January 1946.
-Upon completion of this tour, VMO-5 returned to San Diego and was decommissioned on January 31, 1946.
+After Iwo Jima, the squadron redeployed to Hilo, Hawaii, and was attached to Marine Observation Group 1, 2d Marine Aircraft Wing (2d MAW).
+Following victory in World War II, VMO-5 deployed to Sasebo, Japan, for occupation duty from September 1945 to January 1946.
+Upon completion of this tour, VMO-5 returned to San Diego and was decommissioned on 31 January 1946.

 Vietnam

-As Marine Corps participation in the Vietnam War continued to increase, the subunit of Headquarters and Maintenance Squadron 30 (H&MS-30) at Marine Corps Base Camp Pendleton was re-designated as VMO-5 on December 15, 1966 becoming a full-fledged training squadron.
+As Marine Corps participation in the Vietnam War continued to increase, the subunit of Headquarters and Maintenance Squadron 30 (H&MS-30) at Marine Corps Base Camp Pendleton was re-designated as VMO-5 on 15 December 1966 becoming a full-fledged training squadron.
 The squadron originally fell under the command of Marine Helicopter Training Group 30 (MHTG-30), 3rd Marine Aircraft Wing and was equipped with a complement of UH-1E Hueys and OV-10 Broncos.
 In March 1968, the squadron was re-designated HML-267 and remained on alert status while training replacement pilots and crew for the rest of the war.
 In 1971, reorganization left the squadron with only UH-1E helicopters, and by the end of 1976 only UH-1N aircraft were flown.